Current Trail Conditions

 See exception below for Winter Fat Tire Access to the river corridor.

-Trail Conditions for: Thursday, 7/31/2025
+Trail Conditions for: Tuesday, 9/23/2025

 Albert Loop Trail: CLOSED as of 7/31/2025 until further notice - Seasonal Chugach State Park closure due to the salmon run and bear activity.
 Closure strictly enforced.
 All other trails remain open.
 REMEMBER: you are hiking in bear country and should remain bear aware at all times!
-Make noise, travel in groups in possible, carry a deterrent(s), and keep animals leashed.
+Make noise, travel in groups, if possible, carry a deterrent(s), and keep animals leashed.
 More safety tips can be found here.

 Historic Iditarod Trail/Crow Pass Trail (Nature Center Trailhead to Echo Bend only): Great hiking!
+You can see the river from Rapids Camp.

 Dew Mound Trail: Good hiking, there may be a few small spots of mud in shaded areas.
 Dew Mount Trail is skinnier, "rootier" and rockier than our other trails.